MichelNassarleb/MichelNassarleb/README.md

 <h4>
-  Note: I've been inactive on this accounts since i was working on two projects for a really long time, on bitbucket and on my full time job github
+  Note: I've been inactive on this account since i was working on two projects for a really long time, on bitbucket and on my full time job github
+  Check below my commits history for the last year on my full time job github
 </h4>
 <img width="1512" alt="Screenshot 2024-05-21 at 2 46 11 PM" src="https://github.com/MichelNassarleb/MichelNassarleb/assets/95963307/b0428e23-0be4-4728-a2b1-c61c89b3f328">
 <h1 align="center">